 We used a high-precision \gls{DMM} \cite{k7510} to study the power consumed by the components of the power measurement unit.
 Table~\ref{table:pahse_active_comp} presents the results.

-During the Idle Phase and Alert Phase, both the ADXL1004 and AD4008 are completely turned off, and only the \gls{SoC} needs to be powered.
+During the Idle phase and Alert phase, both the ADXL1004 and AD4008 are completely turned off, and only the \gls{SoC} needs to be powered.
 Table~\ref{table:pahse_active_comp} shows that the current consumption of the power management unit during these phases is $\mathrm{502\:\mu A}$.
-The results we presented earlier in Figure~\ref{fig:energy_baterrylife} (\cref{idle_alert_energy}) show the power consumed by the power management unit and \gls{SoC} when comparing the periodic association and periodic beacon reception methods to enhance the energy efficiency of Idle Phase and Alert Phase.
-During the Sampling Phase, the sensor and \gls{ADC} must be turned on as well.
+The sensor and \gls{ADC} must be turned on during the Sampling phase.
 Due to the activation of the $\textrm{1.8\:V}$ \gls{LDO} and the $\textrm{3.3\:V}$ reference voltage, the power consumption of the power management unit increases to $\textrm{1.444\:mA}$.
-We will present the overall energy consumption of a node during Sampling Phase in \cref{energy_efficiency}.
+We present the overall energy consumption of a node during the Sampling phase in \cref{energy_efficiency}.